Emi2608/Kamdata_website-development/README.md

-# Kamdata Website
+# 🧠 Kamdata Website Cloud development & Architecture Design

-This repository contains the code and infrastructure for the Kamdata website, a platform designed to enable professionals and teams to turn data into strategic decisions through mentoring and practical training.
+This repository contains the code and infrastructure for the Kamdata website, a website designed to enable professionals and teams to turn data into strategic decisions through mentoring and practical training.

 ## Project Overview